robinhundt/ifi-blog-rs/README.md

 ## Requirements
 You need the latest stable Rust toolchain, which can be installed via [rustup](https://rustup.rs).
-Additionally a `Postgres` instance needs to be running and reachable under `postgres://postgres:password@localhost:5432` during development.
-This URL mus be available in the `DATABASE_URL` env variable.
+This path to the SQLite database file must be stored in the `DATABASE_URL` env variable in the format `sqlite:<path>`.
+This variable must also be present at build time.
 Furthermore a Telegram bot token must be stored in the `TELOXIDE_TOKEN` env variable and the name of the bot in `BOT_NAME`.
+These do not need to be available at build time.

 ## Building